 Day 6: Baking Soda / Powder also known as Sodium Bicarbonate

 I love using this as a cleaning agent!
 With a bit of salt + a bit of vinegar it has cleaned a whole host of items such as burnt pots.
 However our local supermarkets tend to sell this in a plastic container.
-I don’t like advertising any brand but on this occasion have found Arm and Hammer sell the stuff in a box:
+I don’t like advertising any brand but on this occasion have found only found Arm and Hammer sell the stuff in a box:

 Day 7: Women’s Stuff (blokes miss this section)